learn-co-curriculum/git-workflow-branching-terminology/README.md

 branches.

 With `git branch -d <branch name>` we get a little warning before it's deleted.
-IF it has not been pushed and merged, it will reject the command.
+If it has not been pushed and merged, it will reject the command.
 With `git branch -D <branch name>`, it will force-delete the branch without warnings.

 !["git branch -d vs. git branch -D"](https://curriculum-content.s3.amazonaws.com/prework/git-workflow/git%20branch%20delete.gif)